 Hal specializes in franchise and intellectual property litigation and arbitration.
 He also has a wide range of experience in trademark registration and commercial litigation.

-Hal is admitted to practice law in Colorado and the District of Columbia as well as the United States Courts of Appeals for the 1st, 4th, 9th, 10th and Federal Circuits.
+Hal is admitted to practice law in Colorado, Wyoming, and the District of Columbia as well as the United States Courts of Appeals for the 1st, 4th, 9th, 10th and Federal Circuits.

 Hal is an approved arbitrator with the American Arbitration Association.
 He is a member of the American Bar Association’s Intellectual Property Law Section, the ABA Forum Committee on Franchising, the International Trademark Association and the South Asian Bar Association.